Java Native Interface

-In software design, the Java Native Interface (JNI) is a foreign function interface programming framework that enables Java code running in a Java virtual machine (JVM) to call and be called by native applications (programs specific to a hardware and operating system platform) and libraries written in other languages such as C, C++ and assembly.
+The Java Native Interface (JNI) is a foreign function interface programming framework that enables Java code running in a Java virtual machine (JVM) to call and be called by native applications (programs specific to a hardware and operating system platform) and libraries written in other languages such as C, C++ and assembly.

+Java 22 introduces the Foreign Function and Memory API, which can be seen as the successor to Java Native Interface.

 Objectives

 JNI enables programmers to write native methods to handle situations when an application cannot be written entirely in the Java programming language, e.g. when the standard Java class library does not support the platform-specific features or program library.
 It is also used to modify an existing application (written in another programming language) to be accessible to Java applications.
 Many of the standard library classes depend on JNI to provide functionality to the developer and the user, e.g. file I/O and sound capabilities.
 Including performance- and platform-sensitive API implementations in the standard library allows all Java applications to access this functionality in a safe and platform-independent manner.

 The JNI framework lets a native method use Java objects in the same way that Java code uses these objects.
 A native method can create Java objects and then inspect and use these objects to perform its tasks.
 A native method can also inspect and use objects created by Java application code.

 Only applications and signed applets can invoke JNI.

 An application that relies on JNI loses the platform portability Java offers (a partial workaround is to write a separate implementation of JNI code for each platform and have Java detect the operating system and load the correct one at runtime).